davidwong001/Consumer-Behavior-Analysis/README.md

 ORDER BY [Age]
 ```

-### #2 Where do our customers like to make their purchases from?
+### #2 Where do customers like to make their purchases from?
-- Our customers like to purchase in store the most.
+- Customers like to purchase in store the most.
 Followed up by web purchases and lastly catalog purchases.
 ```sql
 SELECT [Index] = CASE WHEN [Generation] = 'Gen Z' THEN 1
                       WHEN [Generation] = 'Millennials' THEN 2